 Panel Speaker.
 The Institute for Religion, Culture, and Public Life, Columbia University: Symposium Entitled: “Toward the Reform of the Criminal Justice System: Religious Perspectives.”
 Friday April 15, 2016.

 “Everywhere Ferguson and the Racial Crucible of the Christian Churches.”
 Methodist Theological School in Ohio 30th Anniversary Symposium, Faithful Justice: Confronting Mass Incarceration.
 February 26, 2016.

 “Kelly Gissendaner: Amazing Grace and the Crucible of State Sponsored Execution.”
 Remarks given at Special Session on Anti-Death Penalty Advocacy, the American Academy of Religion, November 20, 2015, Atlanta, GA.
 Session Theme: Against Capital Punishment, and in Memory of Kelly Gissendaner.
 A short candlelight vigil in memory of Kelly Gissendaner was held out on the street after the session.

 “‘Everywhere Ferguson’ and the Racial Crucible of the Christian Peace Churches.”
 Presidential Forum, Bethany Theological Seminary.
 Richmond, IN, October 31, 2015.

 “Everywhere Doing Time: Mass Incarceration as Theo-Ethical Challenge in Civil Society.”
 Keynote Address, World Mission Institute, Chicago, IL.
-Theme: Prisons: Realities, New Mission.
-April 16, 2015.
+Theme: Prisons: New Realities, New Mission, April 16, 2015.

 “Hold-Up, Not-So-Fast Reconciliation and the Ground of Peaceable Christian Hope.”
 Public Lecture, Duke University Divinity School, March 22, 2015.